Evancel/FitnessTrackerAPI/README.md

 A secure, token-regulated backend API for managing fitness activity data submitted by registered developer applications.
 Built with **Spring Boot**, this project follows **Clean Architecture** principles, focuses on maintainability, and includes strong validation, layered domain design, and token bucket rate limiting.

+> **Note:** This was a learning project completed during our educational program.
+Throughout the development, we explored various backend topics such as Clean Architecture, domain-driven design (DDD), API security, and rate limiting strategies.

 ---

 ## 🔧 Tech Stack